Houston petrochemical refinery skyline at dusk along the Ship Channel

 Texas is the only state where employers can legally opt out of workers compensation (called non-subscribers”).
 If your employer is a non-subscriber, you can sue them directly for your injuries — and they lose most of their legal defenses.

-Will my employer find out I filed a claim?
+Will my employer find out I used this site?

-Your initial consultation is completely confidential.
-No one contacts your employer without your explicit permission.
+No. Everything you do on this site is completely private — your employer has no way to know you used our tools.
 Texas law also prohibits employers from retaliating against workers who file injury claims.

 Refinery corridor at night with flare stack